HydroPanadas/SensorCompairson/README.md

   f.
 Select the Sensor Tidal measurements you would like to compare.

   g.
 Ensure the correct threshold is choosen.
 (3cm for OTT Preassure Sensors)

   h.
+Specify the Serial Numbers for each tidal Measuement.
+This will be used for file nameing and folder management

+  h.
 Graphs will be created and saved in a designated folder within the Script Folder.
 (Make sure to copy these to a new location)